Battery and Charger Buying Guide 2021

-Most light painter’s first flashlights are based on AAA, AA, and less commonly C, D, and 9V size batteries.
-These use non-rechargeable Alkaline, Zinc-chloride (Heavy Duty), Lithium, or rechargeable NiCd and NiMH batteries.
+Most light painter’s first flashlights/torches are based on AAA, AA, and less commonly C, D, and 9V size batteries.
+These use non-rechargeable Alkaline, Zinc-chloride (Heavy Duty), Lithium, or rechargeable NiMH batteries.
 These all have a max voltage of approximately 1.5V, apart from 9V batteries.
 Compared to li-ion batteries, these are generally very safe, and easy to purchase.

 Alkaline batteries generally have good capacity, and are widely available almost everywhere.
 As they are not rechargeable, they are quite wasteful.
 Alkaline batteries can also leak, especially if they are left is a discharged state for a long time.
 Heavy Duty (Zinc-chloride) batteries are a cheaper alternative but will only last a few minutes in a good flashlight.

-For AAA/AA batteries I would recommend using rechargeable batteries.
-NiCd rechargeables are outdated, low capacity and best avoided.
-It is recommended to use low self discharge (LSD) NiMH batteries.
-The best examples of these for AAA and AA size are:
+For AAA/AA batteries I would recommend using low self discharge (LSD) NiMH batteries.
+Recommended AAA and AA size NiMH batteries include:

-Some very small “keyring” flashlights and glow sticks may use lithium button/coin batteries.
+Some very small ‘keyring’ flashlights, LED glow sticks, and RF remote controls may use lithium or alkaline button/coin batteries.
 Be extremely careful with button batteries around children, as there have been many cases of permanent injury and death in children who have swallowed them.

-Lithium CR123A (3V) batteries are non-rechargeable, and were quite popular in the earlier years of LED flashlights.
+Lithium CR123A (3V) batteries are non-rechargeable, and were popular in the earlier years of LED flashlights.
 They have a good shelf life and can handle large temperature ranges.
-Unfortunately, they have been known to explode if they reverse charge (2 in series with different voltages).
+Unfortunately, they have been known to explode if 2 CR123As in series have different voltages.
 They have largely been superseded by rechargeable Li-ion batteries, and thus I don’t recommend using CR123A batteries.

-Most of this buying guide will focus on Li-ion batteries, which are pretty much essential of you want to use high brightness flashlights.
+The rest of the battery section of this buying guide will focus on Li-ion batteries, which are pretty much essential if you want to use high brightness flashlights.
 The vast majority of Li-ion batteries used in flashlights have a max voltage of 4.2V, and a nominal voltage of 3.6/3.7V.
 Whilst newer IMR and INR Li-ion batteries are more chemically stable than older ICR types, use of Li-ion batteries still requires knowledge of the safety risks required to safely use these batteries.

 Key Li-ion safety aspects so as to avoid damaging the battery are as follows:

-- Do not charge above 4.2V.
-Chargers in the recommendation list should terminate charge at 4.2V.
+Do not charge above 4.2V.
+High quality chargers should terminate charge at 4.2V.

-- Do not discharge below 2.5V.
+Do not discharge below 2.5V.
 Look for flashlights with low voltage protection, or mechanically lock out the flashlight if possible (usually by unscrewing the tail cap).
-If you do discharge below 2.5V, re-activating the battery should be using low current, with frequent checking that the battery does not get too hot!
-If in doubt, dispose of the battery at a recycling point.
+Beware of parasitic drain, depleting batteries in stored lights.

-- Always insert batteries with the correct polarity.
-Some flashlights have reverse polarity detection or prevention.
+Always insert batteries with the correct polarity.
+Most flashlights now have reverse polarity detection or prevention.

-- Charge, and store batteries and flashlights in less flammable locations – plastic battery containers are useful.
+Charge, and store batteries and flashlights in less flammable locations.

 If you were very unfortunate, and a Li-ion battery starts to heat up rapidly (thermal runaway), quickly leave it in as safe a place as possible and keep your distance.
 The pressure build up during a battery vent will cause an explosion from both ends of the flashlight tube (and side if there is a side button).
 If there is a source if ignition, there may be flames and resulting fire.
 Avoid breathing in the fumes, and call the fire brigade immediately.

 Li-ion batteries have names that denote the approximate size of that battery in mm.
 The first two numbers are width, and the second two are length.
-Examples include 14500, 16340, 18350, the commonly used 18650, 26650, 20700, and 21700.
-Unfortunately, that is where the standardisation ends, especially when you add protection circuits onto the ends of some batteries.
-18650s can vary between 18mm x 65mm in unprotected batteries, up to 18.8mm x 71mm in the largest protected batteries.
-Not all 18650 batteries will fit in a flashlight as they may be too short, too long, or too wide.
+The most commonly used in flashlights for light painting are 18650 and 21700 batteries.
+Unfortunately, that is where the standardization ends, especially when you add protection circuits onto the ends of some batteries, which adds to both the length and width.
+Not all 18650 or 21700 batteries will fit in a flashlight (and even some chargers) as they may be too short, too long, or too wide.
 Some flashlights require button tops, some don’t.
 Thus it is advised to read reviews, or follow manufacturer recommendations of battery sizes that will fit.

 Best Protected 18650 for Maximum capacity: